 - I. Filing and Mandatory Election Meeting - a.
-In order to run for elective office, individuals must: - (1) be eligible to run for the position desired at the time of the elections (see candidate eligibility requirements in Section 3, clause I of this Code). - (2) file an official petition to run and all required forms in the candidate packet with the Program CoordinatorAssistant to the AS Board of Directors by 4:00 p.m. by the last day of the filing period [04/03/2017034/0531/20162017_03/31/2017].
-Official petitions and candidate packets will be available for pick-up from the AS Board of Directors Program Assistant-Coordinator on the first day of the filing period [03/01/20162017].
+In order to run for elective office, individuals must:

+- (2) file an official petition to run and all required forms in the candidate packet with the Program Coordinator to the AS Board of Directors by 4:00 p.m. by the last day of the filling period [04/099/2018].
+Failure to turn in the filling packet by the deadline will result in disqualification.
+Official petitions and candidate packets will be available for pick-up from the AS Board of Directors Program Coordinator on the first day of the filling period Γ03/012/20181/2017 1.
 The required forms will include, but are not limited to: - i.
-Registration form, - ii.
-US employment eligibility form - iii.
-Candidate Conduct Agreement - iv.
-Spring Quarter Schedule - v.
-Candidate Statement - (34) attend the Mandatory Election Meeting (see sub-clause d. of this section). - b.
-Candidate petitions will only be accepted for filing if they: - (1) include a minimum of one hundred (100) signatures from currently enrolled, main-campus WWU students.
-Signers' WWU student number and printed name must be included alongside their signatures.
+Registration form, tiS^inciude a minimum of one hundred (100) signatures from currently enrolled, main-campus WWU students.
+Signers' WWVU student number and printed name must be included alongside their signatures.
 Illegible, duplicate or incomplete signatures will not be counted.
-If you feel unsafe with the signature collection process, please notify the Elections Coordinator with your reasoning and proposed alternate activity to engage with students no later than [03/09/20162017] at 2:00p.m. to schedule a meeting to take place no later than 5:00 p.m.
-[03/10/20162017].
-The Elections Coordinator and/or Yyou will propose the alternate activity to the AS Election Board Chair and the AS Election Coordinator does reserve the right to not approve of your proposed alternate activity.
-If at any point you chose to not fulfill your alternative activity if approved, you still have the option of collecting one hundred signatures by the end of the filing period. - (2) are the official petition forms included in the candidate packet.
-Individuals may not use signatures on a petition form which indicates one position to file for a different position. - (3) Contain only signatures collected in direct personal interactions by the candidate. - c.
-Individuals may only file to run for one elective position in any given election. - d.
-The Mandatory Election Meeting will take place on the second day following the last day of the filing period [4/067/20162017, 5:00-8:00 PM, VU 462 A/B].
-Candidates who do not attend the meeting will not be eligible to run for office, and their names will not be placed on the ballot.
-Exceptions to this rule will only be made if: - a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting.
+If you feel unsafe with the signature collection process, please notify the Elections Coordinator with proposed alternate activity to engage with students no later than [03/09/2017] at 2:00p.m. to schedule a meeting to take place no later than 5:00 p.m.
+[03/10/2017].
+You will propose the alternate activity to the AS Election Board Chair and the AS Elections Coordinator for a decision.
+The AS Election Board Chair and AS Election Coordinator reserve the right to not approve of your proposed alternate activity.
+If at any point you chose to not fulfill your alternative activity if approved, you still have the option of collecting one hundred signatures by the end of the filing-period.

+- ili.
+Candidate Conduct Agreement

+- iv.
+Spring Quarter Schedule

+- v.
+Candidate Statement

+- (3) attend the Mandatory Election Meeting (see sub-clause d. of this section).

+- ..
+Candidate petitions will only be accepted for filing if they: